bagdadiemre/contact-form-management-system_react-nodejs/README.md

 ### Backend Setup

 1. Clone the repository to your local machine.
-2. Navigate to the `contact-form-management-server` directory.
+2. Navigate to the `backend` directory.
 3. Run `npm install` to install dependencies.
 4. Run `npm run start` to start the backend server on port 5165.
 5. Access the backend at http://localhost:5165/.
 You should see "Hello, World!".